Two Stage Sisters: Yuan Xuefen (袁雪芬)

-Yuan Xuefen, a friend of director Xie Jin, and one of the world's most notorious Shaoxing Opera experts is argued to be the "real life prototype" of Zhu Chunhua's character in the film.
-She was notably also a consultant on the film.
-After the film was banned, Yuan simultaneously received immense scrutiny and was targeted during the Cultural Revolution for her participation in the film's production.
-This was likely because "some of her undertakings inadvertently coincided with the interests of the left, such as her staging of Sister Xianglin and her refusal to be involved with the Yue Opera Workers’ Union, which was sanctioned by the Nationalist Social Affairs Bureau.”
-However, she claims she did not act out of political motivation until after liberation.
+Yuan Xuefen, a friend of director Xie Jin, and one of the world's most renowned Shaoxing Opera experts, is argued to be the "real life prototype" of Zhu Chunhua's character in the film.
+She also served as a consultant on the film.
+After the film was banned, Yuan received immense scrutiny and was targeted during the Cultural Revolution for her participation in the film's production.
+This was likely because "some of her undertakings inadvertently coincided with the interests of the left, such as her staging of Sister Xianglin and her refusal to be involved with the Yue Opera Workers' Union, which was sanctioned by the Nationalist Social Affairs Bureau."
+However, she stated that she did not act out of political motivation until after the liberation of China in 1949.

-The film's other two characters Xing Yuehong and Shang Shuihua are also said to be loosely based on Ma Zhanghua (Yuan's real life stage sister) and Xiao Dangui ("Queen of Yueju"), who in reality suffered at the hands of their theatre bosses.
-"All these actresses, including Yuan’s famous “ten sisters” of yueju in 1940s Shanghai alluded to in the film, were Shengxian orphans, child brides, or poverty-stricken country urchins sold to country troupes to seek a living in the theater."
+The film's other two characters, Xing Yuehong and Shang Shuihua, are also said to be loosely based on Ma Zhanghua (Yuan's real-life stage sister) and Xiao Dangui ("Queen of Yueju"), who in reality suffered at the hands of their theatre bosses.
+"All these actresses, including Yuan's famous 'ten sisters' of yueju in 1940s Shanghai alluded to in the film, were Shengxian orphans, child brides, or poverty-stricken country urchins sold to country troupes to seek a living in the theater."